Lean Eaters: Welcome back!

 You can always come home

-So, if you’re a new Lean Eating client and you notice some clients going through the program again, now you know why they’re there.
+So, if you’re a new PN Coaching client and you notice some clients going through the program again, now you know why they’re there.

 And if you’re a former client who recognizes yourself in some of these stories, there’s no reason to feel embarrassed or ashamed.